Ryan-Palmer/ryan-palmer.github.io/docs/_posts/2025-11-03-doc-extraction-with-agent-framework.md

 Whilst this did initially bring to mind the famous XKCD on [Standards](https://xkcd.com/927/), it has allowed the teams to merge in order to work on a unified, modern platform.

-I've since ported all my Semantic Kernal code across to Microsoft Agent Framework and the new API is generally much nicer, although still in preview.
+I've since ported all my Semantic Kernel code across to Microsoft Agent Framework and the new API is generally much nicer, although still in preview.
 The devs are really active and helpful with [issues on Github](https://github.com/microsoft/agent-framework/issues).

 There is an awesome [series of videos](https://www.youtube.com/playlist?list=PLhGl0l5La4sYXjYOBv7h9l7x6qNuW34Cx) on YouTube which show practical examples of migration process from SK and how to use all the features of the new framework.
 I'd highly recommend it as your first point of call for any more information on the approaches discussed in this blog.